The Complete Guide to an awesome bike adventure in #FranklinTN

 Are there any bike races in Franklin?

-Whether your an experienced cyclist looking for a challenge or someone who is new the world of cycling, you can join in on the annual Harpeth River Ride each June.
-The Harpeth River Ride winds through scenic Williamson County and offers classic 44-mile routes, a Metric Century (66 miles) and a Century ride (100 miles).
+Whether your an experienced cyclist looking for a challenge or someone who is new in the world of cycling, you can join in on the annual Harpeth River Ride each June.
+The Harpeth River Ride winds through scenic Williamson County and offers classic 44-mile routes, a Metric Century (66 miles), and a Century ride (100 miles).

 Life is rushing by so fast for most of us; jumping on your bike instead of into your car is an excellent change of pace.
 Kudos to Frothy Monkey for the bike racks out front.
-And if you need a tune up, visit the guys at MOAB Bike Shop as they’ve taken care of me plenty of times.
+And if you need a tune-up, visit the guys at MOAB Bike Shop as they’ve taken care of me plenty of times.